exogress/developer-site/config-1_x_0.md

 Each handler contains the following fields:

 - `base-path` and `replace-base-path`.
 The handler may be placed under a different root.
-For instance, imaging you want to serve uploads from the S3 buckets under the path prefix `/uploads/`.
+For instance, imagine you want to serve uploads from the S3 buckets under the path prefix `/uploads/`.
 Files in the S3 bucket are stored in the root dir, not prefixed with `/uploads`.

 ```yaml
 uploads: